 If you’re looking for some Disney Ride strategies, this is where you’ll find them.
 Not big on waiting in lines, we’re always ready to try out new ideas, tips, and ways to make sure we get on Disney rides without waiting in line.
 With the free Fastpass+ system gone, guests will now have to combine timing, stand-by, virtual queue, and Lightning Lane to make sure your must-do list is checked off!

-Nothing says theme park-like stand-by lines!
-But at Walt Disney World there are multiple options for making this bearable!
+ALL Rides at Disney Parks have Stand By Lines.
+It is always FREE to just stand in line and wait in the ride queue.
+This isn’t always a bad thing, as many of Disney’s ride queues are beautiful and interesting.
+And frankly, nothing says theme park-like stand-by lines!
+Thankfully, at Walt Disney World there are multiple options for making this bearable!
 Because it’s all about planning ahead and making adjustments at the moment to make sure you still have access to your favorite rides sometime during your vacation without having to wait more than 45 minutes to ride them!.
 Here are our best Disney ride strategies for stand-by lines.

 Check the My Disney Experience App Often